santiago046/mh2-gxttool/README.md

 string = "Hello, world!"      # Key string
 ```

-- `KEYNAME`: Maximum of 8 characters.
+- `KEYNAME`: Maximum of 8 characters for PSP/PS2, 12 for PC.
 - `console`: Tells the packer to encode the string in UTF-16 charset, useful for strings handled by the console and not the game.
 - `duration`: Duration of the key in milliseconds.
 - `string`: The key string, always inside double quotes.
 If the string contains a double quote, escape it using `\"`.